Pre-Engineering (EGR)

 EGR 1100 Introduction to Engineering 3 Credit Hours

-Prerequisite: MAT 1150 or high school Trigonometry.
+Prerequisite: MAT 1150 or higher or consent of instructor.

 Note: Prerequisites for courses in this department are not automatically waived for College Guest students and students with a bachelor's degree or higher from a U.S. institution.